brianquinlan/learn-rust/README.md

 ## Understandability

-Assuming that you know another programming language, here is how I would order each problem in order of increasing difficultly.
+Assuming that you are a programmer unfamiliar with Rust, here is my arrangement of problems in order of increasing difficult to understand algorithms and Rust idioms.

 * [printmult](https://github.com/brianquinlan/learn-rust/tree/master/printmult) -
   Print the 12x12 multiplication table.